Colex317/credit_risk_classification/report-template.md

 *Logical Regression*

 Was the primary algorithm used due to its interpretability and efficiency in handling binary classification tasks.
-Logistic regression estimates the probability of an event occurring, such as healthy and unhealthy loans, based on a given data set of independent variables.
+Logistic regression estimates the probability of an event occurring, such as healthy and high-risk loans, based on a given data set of independent variables.

 *Confusion Matrix*